 Short Term Small Groups - seasonal and short-term churchwide studies that vary from 4-8 weeks

-Upcoming 2017 Fall Studies - Sign up at the book table outside the church office.
+Register for the following studies at the registration table outside the church office.

-*All sign ups for new small groups or classes are located on the book table in the church office or by emailing Scott Stanfill at [email protected].
+*All sign ups for new small groups or classes are located on the book table in the church office or by emailing Laurel Griffith at [email protected].

 Classes range from exploring Christ to Christ Centered on the Discipleship Pathway continuum.
 Some classes cover all stages while others are more specifically targeted.
 Click the link below to learn more about specific classes.